 But avoiding these scams is actually fairly simple.
 Just remember that your wallet will never ask for your seed words unless you have just installed it or reinstalled it.
 If you’re browsing a site on the web and get asked to enter your seed words, this is probably a scam!

 FYI: It’s not just NFT holders that sometimes fall victim to phishing.
 There are also regular crypto phishing sites that try to get users to give away their seed words or private keys.
-This is No. 5 in our list of the nine crypto pitfalls to avoid.

 #2: Counterfeit NFTs

 Another common NFT scam is to produce counterfeit NFTs.
 A completely worthless NFT may look exactly like one that is worth thousands of dollars.
 This is because the author of the item may have violated the copyright of the original creator by producing unauthorized copies.

 So how do you know if an NFT is counterfeit?
 Start by doing a reverse Google Image search of the NFT’s image.
 This should bring up the official website for the project.